18Dominik/flutter/README.md

  #Install Xvfb if you didn't install it yet and do the following steps
  - RUN sudo apt-get install -y xvfb

- #Dependencies to make "headless" chrome/selenium work:
+ #Dependencies to make "headless" chrome/selenium work.
+Here, you will be asked to specify the keyboard setting upon running the command
  - RUN sudo apt-get -y install xorg xvfb gtk2-engines-pixbuf
  - RUN sudo apt-get -y install dbus-x11 xfonts-base xfonts-100dpi xfonts-75dpi xfonts-cyrillic xfonts-scalable